dmbarbour/glas/docs/GlasCLI.md

 ## Installing Applications

-Users will inevitably 'install' applications to ensure they're available for offline use.
+Users will inevitably want to install some applications to ensure they're available for offline use.
+This might be supported through an installer extension on the CLI.
+Perhaps we take inspiration from Debian's 'apt':

-        glas --install AppName*
+        glas --apt install AppName*
-        glas --uninstall AppName*
+        glas --apt remove AppName*
+        glas --apt update
-        glas --update
+        glas --apt upgrade

-To simplify tooling, a configuration might specify a text file or database where installs via 'glas --install' are recorded.
-A configuration may also specify default installs, with the text file recording both adds and removes.
-When a user runs 'glas --update', the cache is maintained according to the intended list of installs.
+To simplify tooling, a configuration might specify separate files where installs are tracked.
+This allows us to easily modify and share installs separate from the main configuration sources.
+The configuration may also specify a set of default installs that must be explicitly removed.

-The proposed interface only supports applications defined within the configuration and referenced by name.
-It is feasible to extend this to scripts, referencing file paths or URLs.
-(I would not recommend installing '--cmd' text!)
+*Note:* It is feasible to extend this API to install scripts, referencing file paths or URLs.

 ### Shared Memo-Cache